Tour to Uzbekistan + one day in Tajikistan

 Join me on a journey through Uzbekistan on September 18–26, 2026!

-Uzbekistan – the heart of the Silk Road – is a country where deserts, ancient cities, and vibrant Central Asian culture come together.
+Uzbekistan, the heart of the Silk Road, is a country where deserts, ancient cities, and vibrant Central Asian culture come together.
 For centuries, trade routes, empires, and ideas crossed here, leaving behind cities that still impress with their scale, architecture, and spirit.
 Although Uzbekistan is not yet a mass tourism destination, it is safe, welcoming, and open to those who want to experience the real face of the region, not just postcard views.

 What makes this journey to Uzbekistan special:

-• We will visit Khiva – a living medieval city with its walled old town, Itchan Kala
+• We will visit Khiva, a living medieval city with its walled old town, Itchan Kala.

-• We will see the legacy of the Aral Sea tragedy in Muynak – one of the most powerful stories in the region
+• We will see the legacy of the Aral Sea tragedy in Muynak, one of the most powerful stories in the region.

-• We will immerse ourselves in the atmosphere of Bukhara’s old town, with its mosques, madrasahs, and courtyards
+• We will immerse ourselves in the atmosphere of Bukhara’s old town, with its mosques, madrasahs, and courtyards.

-• We will experience the grandeur of Samarkand at Registan Square – one of the most impressive sites in all of Asia
+• We will experience the grandeur of Samarkand at Registan Square, one of the most impressive sites in all of Asia.

-• We will taste authentic Uzbek plov at the legendary Plov Centre
+• We will taste authentic Uzbek plov at the legendary Plov Centre in Tashkent.

-• We will meet local guides, craftsmen, and hosts who will open the doors to their daily lives
+• We will meet local guides, craftsmen, and hosts who will open the doors to their daily lives.

-• We will travel in a small group, without rush and without tourist conveyor belts
+• We will travel in a small group, without rush and without tourist conveyor belts.

-• Travel with me and discover Uzbekistan as it truly is – ancient, alive, full of stories and people who welcome a guest not as a customer, but as a friend.
+• Travel with me and discover Uzbekistan as it truly is: ancient, alive, full of stories and people who welcome a guest not as a customer, but as a friend.
 This is a journey for those who want not only to see, but to understand.

 Why should you choose this tour to Uzbekistan?